khanboy1989/SportNews/README.md

 This project is created by using MVVM-C pattern.
 Where is it is defined as Clean Architecture in order to avoid code duplication and make the code readable for all developers.

 ViewControllers are responsible to interact with user in case of any input is required by the user for example selecting an item from the list.
-ViewModels are responsible to create between ViewController and UseCases/Coordinators Coordinators are responsible to handle navigation where UseCases are responsible to request the the business logic events from the repositories.
+ViewModels are responsible to create bridge between ViewController and UseCases/Coordinators

+Coordinators are responsible to handle navigation where UseCases are responsible to request the the business logic events from the repositories.

 Dependency Injection Containers are used in order to be able to Inject relevant classes to necessary points.